rdgain/ExperimentData/README.md

 ## Py folder

 Scripts used to process results and generate plots and result summary.
 Run *main.py*.
+Also included is a python version of the n-tuple system used in the paper, which can be used to rebuild the NTBEA model based on the result logs and perform further analysis as a result.

 ## Plots folders

 1tuples: plots of all 1tuples based on the results folder, 1 plot per parameter.
 2tuples: plots of all 2tuples based on the results folder, 1 plot per combination of 2 parameters.
-fitness: plots of fitness evaluation progression in NTBEA, 1 plot per game.
+fitness: plots of fitness evaluation progression in NTBEA (values of solutions at each iteration based on internal n-tuple model, in light blue; value based on internal n-tuple model for seeded solution, in dark blue; vertical lines showing points where NTBEA changes best solution recommendation), 1 plot per game.